meadowsys/action-get-mc-jar/README.md

 ## To extract the jar in the action

 I don't include that in this action, because essentially the downloaded jar file is just a zip file.
-You can you an unzipping action to unzip the downloaded jar.
-I have yet to test this action for this specific purpose, but I have used [the zip action](https://github.com/marketplace/actions/create-zip-file), and I recommend it!
+You can use `unzip` or `7z` to unzip the resulting file.